Bladder cancer risk factors

-But risk factors don’t tell us everything.
-Having a risk factor, or even several, does not mean that you will get the disease.
-Many people with risk factors never develop bladder cancer, while others with this disease may have few or no known risk factors.
+But having a risk factor, or even several, does not mean that you will get the disease.
+Many people with risk factors never get bladder cancer, while others with this disease may have few or no known risk factors.

-Still, it is important to know about some of the risk factors for bladder cancer because there may be things you can do that might lower your risk of getting it.
-If you are at higher risk because of certain factors, you may benefit from tests that might help find it early, when treatment is most likely to be effective.
+Still, it’s important to know about the risk factors for bladder cancer because there may be things you can do that might lower your risk of getting it.
+If you are at higher risk because of certain factors, you might be helped by tests that could find it early, when treatment is most likely to be effective.

-There are several risk factors that make a person more likely to develop bladder cancer.
+Several risk factors make a person more likely to develop bladder cancer.

 Certain industrial chemicals have been linked with bladder cancer.
 Chemicals called aromatic amines, such as benzidine and beta-naphthylamine, which are sometimes used in the dye industry, can cause bladder cancer.

-Other industries that use certain organic chemicals also may put workers at risk for bladder cancer if exposure is not limited by good workplace safety practices.
-The industries carrying highest risks include the makers of rubber, leather, textiles, and paint products as well as printing companies.
-Other workers with an increased risk of developing bladder cancer include painters, machinists, printers, hairdressers (likely because of heavy exposure to hair dyes), and truck drivers (likely because of exposure to diesel fumes).
+Workers in other industries that use certain organic chemicals also may have a higher risk of bladder cancer.
+Industries carrying higher risks include makers of rubber, leather, textiles, and paint products as well as printing companies.
+Other workers with an increased risk of developing bladder cancer include painters, machinists, printers, hairdressers (probably because of heavy exposure to hair dyes), and truck drivers (likely because of exposure to diesel fumes).

-Cigarette smoking and workplace exposures may act together to cause bladder cancer.
-Smokers who work with the cancer-causing chemicals noted above have an especially high risk of developing bladder cancer.
+Cigarette smoking and workplace exposures can act together to cause bladder cancer.
+Smokers who also work with cancer-causing chemicals have an especially high risk of bladder cancer.

 Race and ethnicity

-Whites are about twice as likely to develop bladder cancer as African Americans.
-Hispanics, Asian Americans, and American Indians have slightly lower rates of bladder cancer.
+Whites are about twice as likely to develop bladder cancer as African Americans and Hispanics.
+Asian Americans and American Indians have slightly lower rates of bladder cancer.
 The reasons for these differences are not well understood.

 The risk of bladder cancer increases with age.
-About 9 out of 10 people with bladder cancer are over the age of 55.
+About 9 out of 10 people with bladder cancer are older than 55.